Xilinx/finn-examples/README.md

 python3 -m pip install pip==23.0 setuptools==67.1.0
 ```

 Since we are going to install finn-examples without build-isolation, we need to ensure all dependencies are installed.
-For that, install `setuptools_csm` as well:
+For that, install `setuptools_scm` as well:

 ```shell
 python3 -m pip install setuptools_scm==7.1.0